mit-orcd/orcd-docs-edit/docs/getting-started.md

 === "Engaging"

     Login into the respective OnDemand Portal [https://engaging-ood.mit.edu](https://engaging-ood.mit.edu) using your MIT kerberos credentials.
 The system will then be prompted to create your account automatically.
-Wait couple minutes for the system to create all the pieces for your account before submitting your first job.
+Wait a couple of minutes for the system to create all the pieces for your account before submitting your first job.

 === "Satori"

     Login into the respective OnDemand Portal [https://satori-portal.mit.edu/](https://satori-portal.mit.edu/) using your MIT kerberos credentials.
 The system will then be prompted to create your account automatically.
-Wait couple minutes for the system to create all the pieces for your account before submitting your first job.
+Wait a couple of minutes for the system to create all the pieces for your account before submitting your first job.

 === "SuperCloud"